Queen Mathilde of Belgium: Education and career

 Mathilde attended primary school in Bastogne and then attended secondary school at the Institut de la Vierge Fidèle in Brussels.
 At the age of 18, Mathilde did voluntary work in the slums of Cairo for six weeks.
 From 1991 until 1994, Mathilde attended the Institut Libre Marie Haps in Brussels, where she studied speech therapy and graduated magna cum laude.
 She worked as a speech therapist in her own practice in Brussels from 1995 to 1999.
 She also worked in several Brussels schools.
 She earned a master's degree in psychology at the Université catholique de Louvain in 2002 with honours (cum laude).
 Mathilde became the first member of the Belgian royal family with a Belgian university degree.
 She also took a ten-day leadership course at Harvard University in 2011.

 Mathilde speaks French, Dutch, English and Italian.
 She is also able to speak basic Spanish.
-Her mother, a member of the Polish aristocratic Komorowski family but who has lived most of her life outside Poland, did not teach her Polish, thinking that it would not be necessary.
+Her mother, a member of an old Polish aristocratic Komorowski family but who has lived most of her life outside Poland, did not teach her Polish, thinking that it would not be necessary.
 Therefore, she knows only a few words of Polish.